dpacassi/disable-javascript/README.md

 ## Contribution guidelines
 If you want to contribute in any way or simply report bugs, please have a look at the [contribution guidelines](CONTRIBUTING.md) first.
 Thank you!

-## Support this project
-If you want to support this project, please think about making a small [contribution](https://www.paypal.me/dpacassi/5), thank you!

 ## Future plans
 Feature proposals are being added as [issues on GitHub](../../issues).